 Find out more

-Last year, the Globe theatre put on a play called Emilia about Bassano’s life.
+In 2018, the Globe theatre put on a play called Emilia about Bassano’s life.
 In it, Shakespeare copies some of his most famous lines from her words.

 Emilia Bassano was born in London to a family from Italy (the setting of many Shakespeare plays).
 She was the first English woman to publish a book of poetry.